snyuryev/HAP-NodeJS/README.md

   node Core.js
   ```

+The default PIN for pairing a HomeKit device provided by HAP-NodeJS is 031-45-154

 Special thanks to [Alex Skalozub](https://twitter.com/pieceofsummer), who reverse engineered the server side HAP. ~~You can find his research at [here](https://gist.github.com/pieceofsummer/13272bf76ac1d6b58a30).~~ (Sadly, on Nov 4, Apple sent the [DMCA](https://github.com/github/dmca/blob/master/2014-11-04-Apple.md) request to Github to remove the research.)

 [There](http://instagram.com/p/t4cPlcDksQ/) is a video demo running this project on Intel Edison.